wangda8791/cryptoxscanner/README.md

 This is the source code for my crypto exchange scanner.
 Currently supported exchanges include Binace and KuCoin.

+## Building

+Build the scanner requires:
+- A working Go 1.10+ installation.
+- A working Node.js v8.10+ installation.

 ## License

 This code is licensed under GNU Affero Public License, see